 The average yearly contribution to MS research has increased from \$450,000 per annum in 2000 to \$3.3 million in 2015.
 MS Research Australia remains the largest non-government funder of research into MS, and in 2015 the organisation allocated a larger financial contribution to MS research than the federal government.
-Approximately \$4 million in research funding is budgeted for in the financial year (FY) 2016 - a significant 21% increase in research spending from the previous year despite a challenging funding environment.
+Approximately \$4 million in research funding is budgeted for in the financial year (FY) 2016 - a significant 21% increase in research spending funding environment.